Selectively breeding quality registered Nigerian Dwarf dairy goats since 1997.

 Why choose Grasse Acres?

 -Goats are my passion!
 I dedicate my time and energy into researching best practice in breeding for dairy quality using records from performance programs and judgement based on years of experience.
-What this means for you is when you purchase your kids for dairy stock, they come from milkers who have been selectively breed to produce milk.
+What this means for you is when you purchase your kids for dairy stock, they come from milkers who have been selectively bred to produce milk.

--We are now on DHIR milk test so you are given proof of the performance of each doe in the milk pail.
+-We are on DHIR milk test so you are given proof of the performance of each doe in the milk pail.
 Since we are determined to stay small in numbers, only does who are considered good milkers are retained.
 Because I choose to dam raise kids, the amount of milk shown on the test is less than if I bottle fed kids but I feel it’s worth the sacrifice.
 I also chose to milk once a day which also is reflected in pounds of milk shown on my milk test records.

 -Rotational pasture raised with grass mix/alfalfa hay supplemented

-Farm grown quality hay, farm raised blended grain concentrate and vitamin supplements (including free choice kelp, selenium, and loose minerals) Our goats are fed organically grown grains (most of which we grow ourselves).
+Farm grown quality hay, farm raised blended grain concentrate and vitamin supplements (including free choice kelp, selenium, and loose minerals) Our goats are fed organically grown grains as much as possible.

 -ADGA herd appraisals done (scores available through ADGA)